 The Georgia Lottery is a lessee for a series of noncancellable leases of office space for its headquarters and district offices.
 In fiscal year 2021, the Georgia Lottery adopted GASB 87 to account for all such leases.
 As such, the Georgia Lottery recognized a lease liability and a right-to-use intangible asset.
 The liability was initially measured at the present value of the payments expected to be made over the terms of the various leases.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The Georgia Lottery utilitzed the State of Georgia's incremental borrowing rate to establish the initial discount rate.
-Lease-related interest expense under all capital leases totaled approximately \$2,286,000 for the year ended June 30, 2021.
-Rent expense totaled \$1,666,000 for operating leases in the year ended June 30, 2020, respectively.
-The lease asset was initially measured at the value of the lease liability.
-Subsequently the asset is amortized on a straight line basis over the life of the lease.
-Lease-related depreciation expense of \$2,578,000 was recorded in fiscal year 2021.
+The Georgia Lottery utilized the State of Georgia's incremental borrowing rate to establish the initial discount rate.
+Lease-related interest expense under all capital leases totaled approximately \$2,113,000 for the year ended June 30, 2022.
+Lease-related interest expense under all capital leases asset was initially measured at the value of the lease liability.
+Subsequently the asset is amortized on a straight-line basis over the life of the lease.
+Lease-related depreciation expense of \$2,530,000 was recorded in fiscal year 2022.